TRUEPIC/queryql/DOCS.md

 - `not like`: string
 - `ilike`: string
 - `not ilike`: string
-- `between`: array of two numbers
+- `between`: array of two strings and/or numbers
-- `not between`: array of two numbers
+- `not between`: array of two strings and/or numbers

 ### Defining the Schema